CommuniCityProject/communicity_toolbox/README.md

 The data models specifications can be found [here](docs/DataModels/README.md).

 ## Installation

+The Toolbox can be installed manually as a Python package or it can be used with the provided Docker image and Docker compose:

 - To install the Toolbox as a Python package, refer to the [installation guide](docs/Installation.md).